Advancing Health and Wellness in the West End Community.

 The foundation continues to fundraise so in order to maintain its public charity status.
 However; 100% of all funds raised in special events goes directly our partnering organizations.
 In addition, the foundation provides funding for the expenses associated with the fundraiser sot that all of the registration and sponsorships are used to benefit the health and wellness of our community.

 The foundation has one part-time employee.
-Pam Christensen was hired as Foundation Manager in May 2018.
+Doug Russell was hired as Foundation Manager in April 2021.